 Student's Name: Date:

 Teacher's Name: Class:

 Recommendation Due:to counselor, or mail by:

-What do you remember most from this class.
+What do you remember most from this cla ass?

 3. My greatest challenge in this class was

-4. Did you work to your highest potential in t this class?
+his class?

-5. Were there circumstances that made it di
+5. Were there circumstances that made it dif

-Student must supply stamped, addressed e nvelope if recommendation is to be mailed
+Student must supply stamped, addressed en nvelope if recommendation is to be mailed

 Please send an electronic copy of the recom mendation to your student's counselor.